Yod Pointing to the North Node: Nodal Apex Meaning

 Non-linear career and vocation arcs

-Career and vocation often follow non-obvious arcs for Node apex natives.
-The native tries something, learns it is not the destination, tries something else.
-Each iteration teaches part of what the next stage requires, but the next stage itself is not visible until the previous one has been worked through.
+Career and vocation may follow non-obvious arcs for Node apex people.
+The person tries something, learns it is not the destination, tries something else.
+Each iteration may teach part of what the next stage requires, but the chart does not prove a specific vocation path.

 This is genuinely different from a Sun apex Yod (which also produces non-linear careers).
 The Sun apex restructures identity; the Node apex restructures developmental direction.
 A Sun apex native might change careers because they discover who they are; a Node apex native might change careers because they discover the growth the next career offers.